openstack/swift/doc/source/api/pagination.rst

 If you have a large number of containers or objects, you can use the ``marker``, ``limit``, and ``end_marker`` parameters to control how many items are returned in a list and where the list starts or ends.
+If you want to page backwards you can use the ``reverse`` parameter.

 * marker
     When you request a list of containers or objects, Object Storage